hamaier/ak-dm-glossary/_glossary/a.md

 # New Term - no spaces
 Added this to check logical rendering.
-  - Blank line before if clause
+  - No blank line before if clause
   - Blank line after if clause
 {% if page.asup %}
 Inside the loop
 {% include_relative {{ page.asup }} %}